-We take a look at a selection of designers who have caught our eye with their approach to designing for a lifetime...
+We take a look at a selection of sustainable furniture manufacturers and designers who have caught our eye with their approach to designing for a lifetime...

 Lucian Ercolani founded ercol in 1920, intent on designing and producing beautiful and honest furniture.
 A passion for innovation in design and manufacturing is as strong today as it always has been.
 Their 16,000 sq.m highly sustainable factory combines the very latest technology with time-honoured craftsmanship to create a range of unique pieces, made with integrity and fit for purpose.

 For its centenary year, this British brand are launching new pieces that celebrate its long legacy of craftsmanship while looking forward to a new era.
 Originally launched in the 1960s as an extension to the popular Windsor range, the 467 cabinet has been re-issued in a selection of contemporary finishes, to mark the centenary.

 Mater is a conscious and ethical design brand with a strong design philosophy and focus on great craftsmanship.
 Through collaborations with an external base of established and fresh design talent, Mater combines exclusive high-end furniture and lighting, with working methods that support people, local craft traditions and the environment.

 The Ray Lamps are a stunning new lighting series, combining oak and steel in a beautifully innovative contrast.
 Designed by Danish design studio PEDERJESSEN, the Ray collection has a strong aesthetic reference to Nordic minimalism and materials, whilst utilising low energy.
 The wooden globe shade is mounted inside the steel shell with magnets so that the user can position the beam of light in any direction.